-sense of justice" might require.139 Considering the starkly different contexts in which these two statutes operate, it makes sense why Congress would deem it appropriate to burden telemarketing fraud victims, but not child pornography victims, with the onerous task of proving that any losses they sought to recover were the proximate result of a defendant's conduct; the former relates to an economic crime directed at adults, while the latter relates to a crime of violence directed at children.
+cause limitation allows a court to limit liability to whatever a "rough sense of justice" might require.
+Considering the starkly different contexts in which these two statutes operate, it makes sense why Congress would deem it appropriate to burden telemarketing fraud victims, but not child pornography victims, with the onerous task of proving that any losses they sought to recover were the proximate result of a defendant's conduct-the former relates to an economic crime directed at adults, while the latter relates to a crime of violence directed at children.

-Also crucial is § 2259's materially different-and broader-definition of "victim" from that found in other federal restitution statutes, which contain "directly and proximately" qualifiers for the harm necessary to impact "victim" status.
-140 The telemarketing fraud restitution statute, for example, defines a "victim" as an individual "directly and proximately harmed as a result of the [crime].
-141 Section 2259 defines victim more broadly as "the individual harmed as a result of a commission of a crime under this chapter, 142 pointedly omitting the qualifiers "directly and proximately."
+Also crucial is § 2259's materially different-and broader-definition of "victim" from those found in other federal restitution statutes which contain "directly and proximately" qualifiers for the harm necessary to impact "victim" status.
+The telemarketing fraud restitution statute, for example, defines a "victim" as an individual "directly and proximately harmed as a result of the [crime]."
+Section 2259 defines victim more broadly as "the individual harmed as a result of a commission of a crime under this chapter," pointedly omitting the qualifiers "directly and proximately."
 Looking at the corpus juris of restitution statutes reveals that § 2259 is purposefully distinct-it provides more extensive protections for victims of child sexual exploitation, a particularly vulnerable group.